 How can we pride ourselves along-side them?
 Let’s find out!

 The first time I noticed Anime talking about Canada was in “The Melancholy of Haruhi Suzumiya” by name saying how someone moved off into Canada into some cottage in a big forest.
 Probably nothing special but being a Canadian it just gave me a small smile of hearing the name Canada.

 – G Gundam:

 The second time I heard and saw Canada was in a Gundam show called G Gundam where Canada is now known as “Neo-Canada”.
 It also goes by the stereotype of Canadians where the Gundam pilot is a chubby lumberjack.
-By the way, guess what the Gundam is called…Grizzly Gundam.
-Here are a few links and clips to our own designed Gundam *snickers*.
+By the way, guess what the Gundam is called…Grizzly Gundam (or Lumberjack Gundam, in NA Dubbing).

 – Gundam official – Grizzly Gundam